bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Our users, they want proof.
 They want to know that it's connected to block headers that are in the chain with the most proof of work.
 But on top of that, we also need to know that the server isn't in some ways deceiving us.
 For example, just lowering the balances of all the users or just omitting certain UTXOs.
-Block filters do a nice job of this because you're, you know, you're just hoping the server does an accurate job of creating the filters and you're clearing the blocks and you get these entire blocks.
+Block filters do a nice job of this, because you're just hoping the server does an accurate job of creating the filters and you're clearing the blocks and you get these entire blocks.
-So the only way that you're going to have an incorrect balance is if the server somehow malleates a filter but there's not really a good, you know, it's kind of a weird, unclear attack vector.
+The only way that you're going to have an incorrect balance is if the server somehow malleates a filter but it's kind of a weird, unclear attack vector.
-So how practical would it be to actually get some kind of proofs on top of the balance that you're already producing?
+How practical would it be to actually get some kind of proofs on top of the balance that you're already producing?

-Speaker 1: 00:16:35
+Samir Menon: 00:16:35

-Yeah, yeah, that's a great question.
+Yeah, that's a great question.
-So, so, so, I'm sure the exact name of this is so, so what we want is a Merkle inclusion proof, right?
+So, what we want is a Merkle inclusion proof, right?

 ## Miracle Inclusion Proof

-Speaker 1: 00:16:45
+Samir Menon: 00:16:45

-We, we, We just want to say that this transaction is part of this block and to do that we need the log, if n is the number of transactions, we need log n kind of hashes to show inclusion.
+We just want to say that this transaction is part of this block and to do that we need the log, if n is the number of transactions, we need log n kind of hashes to show inclusion.
 I think we use this kind of vertical proof of inclusion somewhere else, but I'm forgetting.
 I think there's a wallet that that uses these.
-But yeah, so to include those that would be more costly.
+So to include those that would be more costly.
-And yeah, to be clear, today we definitely do not have any kind of, you know, there's no proof that the server is really serving you the right data.
+To be clear, today we definitely do not have any kind of, you know, there's no proof that the server is really serving you the right data.
 So that is a big problem.
 Obviously, we need to kind of have some proof.
 The good news is, yeah, we could always add Merkle proofs of inclusion.